 - The Newark Post — 250 word limit; submit online at https://newarkpostonline-dot-com.bloxcms.com/site/forms/online_services/letter/

-When: Although some local newspapers may publish LTEs about ending cannabis prohibition at any time, your LTE may be more likely to be printed if it references a recent event or a story published in the paper.
+When: Although some local newspapers may publish letters to the editor about ending cannabis prohibition at any time, your letter may be more likely to be printed if it references a recent event or a story published in the paper.

 Possible talking points: You may want to consider including one or more of the following points in your letter, but still make sure that it also includes your unique perspective.
 Do not try to include too many different points in a single letter.

-- Before ending the 2018 legislative session, lawmakers should pass a bill that would end marijuana prohibition and embrace a responsible system of taxation and regulation.
+- During the 2019 legislative session, lawmakers should pass a bill that would end marijuana prohibition and embrace a responsible system of taxation and regulation.

 - Marijuana laws are enforced unevenly.
 African Americans are more than three times as likely to be prosecuted for marijuana crimes as compared to whites.
 Yet, studies show that both black people and white people consume marijuana at similar rates.

 - Delaware would generate tens of millions of dollars in excise tax revenue each year if it taxed and regulated marijuana.
 Taxing cannabis could go a long way toward filling that hole, funding our schools and improving infrastructure.

 - Marijuana is safer than alcohol.
 According to the CDC, six people die every day from alcohol poisoning.
 By contrast, in all of recorded history there is not one documented case of a fatal marijuana overdose.
 Adults should not be punished for making the safer choice.

 - Arresting, citing, and prosecuting people for marijuana distracts law enforcement from targeting violent criminals.
 Let’s free up officers to pursue crimes with actual victims instead.

 Let’s replace our failed marijuana prohibition policy with responsible regulation